-This might be you if you are younger than 35, and have not gotten pregnant within 1 year of having unprotected sex, or you may not be able to carry a pregnancy to term.
+This happens when you’re younger than 36, and haven’t gotten pregnant within 1 year of having regular, unprotected sex, or you may not be able to carry a pregnancy to term.

-If you are 35 or older, you might have primary infertility if you haven’t become pregnant within 6 months of having unprotected sex, or you may not be able to carry a pregnancy to term.
+If you’re 35 or older, you might have primary infertility if you haven’t become pregnant within 6 months of having unprotected sex, or you may not be able to carry a pregnancy to term.
 This might be due to the declining egg quality as you age.

-You might have secondary infertility if you have been able to get pregnant after 1 year of having unprotected sex, or you can’t carry a pregnancy to term, DESPITE being able to have done so at least once.
+This happens if you haven’t been able to get pregnant after 1 year of having regular, unprotected sex, or you can’t carry a pregnancy to term, DESPITE being able to have done so at least once.

 Women who are experiencing irregular or absence of periods, endometriosis, PCOS, painful periods, pelvic inflammatory disease, more than one miscarriage, should seek care before the 6 month or 1 year mark.

-32% of infertility is due to men, and is based on sperm parameters.
+Men may also contribute to infertility, and it’s commonly based on sperm parameters.
 These parameters include: sperm count, how the sperm is moving, if the sperm is moving in the right direction, the size and shape of the sperm, total semen volume, and if sperm can transition from a gel-like to liquid state after ejaculation.